codez0mb1e/FinArt.AI/banking/hackathons.md

 # Hackathons and Competitions

+List of Hackathons and competitions related to __AI cases in Retail Banking__.

 ## 2019

 - [Rosbank Happy Data Year](https://boosters.pro/championship/rosbank2/overview): predict the popularity index of geolocation for placing an ATM network device